-Nil share options were excluded from the computation of diluted income per share for the year ended December 31, 2018 because their effect would be anti-dilutive.
+Nil share options were excluded from the computation of diluted income per share for the year ended December 31, 2018 and 2019, respectively, because their effects would be anti-dilutive.

-15. SHARE-BASED PAYMENTS
+16. SHARE-BASED PAYMENTS

 2016 Equity Incentive Plan

 In 2016, the Board of Directors approved the Equity Option Plan (the "2016 Equity Incentive Plan"), which has a term of 10 years and is administrated by the Board of Directors.
 Under 2016 Equity Incentive Plan, the Company reserved options to its eligible employees, directors and officers of the Group for the purchase of 7,000,000 of the Company's ordinary shares in aggregate (excluding shares which have lapsed or have been forfeited).